100-meter dash workouts

 2) The first part of the workout focuses on improving your acceleration and working on your drive phase.

-3) You will perform two or three, 30-meter sprints coming from a 3 or 4 point starting position.
-If you have blocks you can use them.
+3) You will perform two or three, 30-meter sprints coming from a 3- or 4-point starting position.
+If you have blocks you should use them.

 4) The second part of the workout focuses on improving your maximum velocity.
 You will perform two or three, 30-meter flying sprints with a 30-meter acceleration zone lead in.

-5) Cool down, go home, and rest 48-72 hours before you perform another speed workout.
-If you keep your volume very low (1-2 reps per drill) you will be able to sprint again in 48 hours.
+5) After the 30-meter flys are done, you will cool down, go home, and refrain from sprinting for at least 48-72 hours before you perform another speed workout.
+The rest in between the sprint workouts will allow your nervous system to recover and be ready for the next sprint workout.
+If you keep your sprinting volume very low (1-2 reps per drill) you will be able to sprint again in 48 hours.

 • 2-3 x 30m